folio-org/folio-analytics/CONTRIBUTING.md

 A pull request is reviewed by at least two people other than the contributor before it can be merged.

+If a review suggests expanding the scope of the changes to include additional functionality, those changes do not have to be addressed in the current pull request but may be handled in a separate, new pull request.

 4\.
 Documentation
 -----------------